adomani/UpdateDeprecations/README.md

 The script handles namespacing, replacing a possibly non-fully-qualified, deprecated name with the fully-qualified non-deprecated name.

+The script also attempts to deal with dot-notation, though it uses some heuristics in this case.

 It is also possible to use
 ```bash
 lake exe update_deprecations --mods One.Two.Three,Dd.Ee.Ff